Table of Contents

 “Is this weight theoretical, nominal, or actual batch weight?”

 It’s a simple question.
-The answer tells you how close the quote is to reality.
-If you’re paying by the tonne, this matters more than the price per metre.
+The answer tells you how the quoted C channel weight has been calculated.
+If you’re paying by the tonne, the billing weight and unit weight can matter more than the price per metre.

 Is it black steel?
 Galvanised?
 Epoxy-coated?
-The coating adds weight and cost.
-Make sure your weight estimate accounts for it — or you’ll end up off-budget.
+The coating can add to the total weight and cost.
+Make sure your weight estimate accounts for it — or you could end up off-budget.

 Mixing both without clarity causes billing disputes, especially when off-cuts and tolerances enter the picture.

 Don’t get fooled by the rate per kg.
-Add transport, offloading, credit terms, and GST.
-The cheapest quote on paper isn’t always the cheapest order once it lands on site.
+Add transport, offloading, cutting or fabrication charges, credit terms, and GST.
+The cheapest quote on paper isn’t always the lowest delivered cost once the material reaches your site.

 Even if the supplier’s quote looks right, do your own math.
+Use the C channel weight chart to check the unit weight, then multiply it by the required length or quantity to estimate your total steel requirement.
 A 5-minute calculation can save you from ordering too much — or not enough.

 Conclusion

-Double-check the weight.
+Double-check the C channel weight.
 Validate the dimensions.
-And don’t let assumptions cost you on-site or on paper.
+Confirm the billing basis.
+And don’t let assumptions add unnecessary costs to your order.

 And if you’re sourcing steel in India — whether for a one-time job or long-term supply — work with platforms that offer real visibility: on weight, pricing, delivery, and terms.